About Grad Slam

-PowerPoint slides are allowed but optional; no Prezi, Google drive or other presentation formats.
+PowerPoint slides allowed but optional; no Prezi or other presentation formats.

-- Title slide template to be generated by the Graduate Studies
+- Maximum of 3 slides, exclusive of title slide to be generated by Graduate Studies.

-- Props are allowed, but need to be cleared by the program coordinators, require minimal set-up, and not produce a mess
+- Props are allowed, but need to be cleared by the committee, require minimal set-up, and not produce a mess.

 - 3:03-3:04 1 pointSpeakers will be cut off at 3:30 (total 15 point deduction).